 Exclusive Interview With Jin Kim of Bread & Butter’s L.O.C.K.
 Area

-In this Denimhunters exclusive interview you’ll learn what the L.O.C.K means to Jin personally and how he sees the future of heritage as an entity within fashion.
+In this exclusive interview, you’ll learn what the L.O.C.K means to Jin Kim and how he sees the future of heritage fashion

 When Jin looked for a new challenge in Europe, Bread & Butter were quick to recognize his potential and snapped him up.